 Over the last forty years or so, I’ve witnessed the escalating incursion of AI (Artificial Intelligence) into the domain of music created by humans.
 When AI began to generate music content, music scholars compared generated AI composition content to content made by composers and performers.
 As AI imitates human creations more and more closely, it’s becoming difficult to distinguish AI content from human content.
 Some believe that Large Language System AIs trained in all Westerners know about music, can already surpass humans in intelligent music composition.
 So do any differences remain between virtual AI composition and real time human music composition?
 Indigenous song systems based on evolving, adaptive oral systems of place have much to contribute to this ongoing debate.

 The AI revolution has changed the way many humans engage with sound.
 Like written music, printed music, and musical instruments, AI is inert, not alive, but it imitates the organic creative strategies of living beings so well, and so rapidly, that it appears to be alive.
 So in Western cultures, instruments and scores are seen as an extension of human agency, with performers controlling sonic instrumental output by reading scores that channel composers’ intentions.
-The instrument is not the music, the score is not the music, the technology is not the music: these are powerful intermediaries, used to activate passive performative codes that output expressive sound designs.
-So Western instruments, music scores, and their virtual counterparts, can be said to incorporate preconceived interpretive AI algorithms.
+The instrument is not the music, the score is not the music, the technology is not the music: these are powerful intermediaries, skilfully manipulated to activate passive performative codes that output expressive sound designs.
+So Western instruments, music scores, and their virtual counterparts, can be said to incorporate preconceived musical, and sometimes interpretive, AI algorithms.

-In contemporary Western music, and in Indigenous composition, AI software introduces a fourth actor into the aural / oral or written compositional mix – a generative, rule-based, invisible AI algorithm.
-AI algorithms are often derived from standardised “global music” genres.
-They may be created by one person, or a group, who usually maintain anonymity.
 New forms of music copyright attribution are being developed to protect the rights of AI developers, as opposed to the rights of AI users, publishers and performers of AI generated music.
 The agency of Western music creation has rapidly shifted towards AI developers, and away from passive, non-creative AI users.
-So for composers, screen musicians and sound designers, it’s become essential to avoid passive AI user engagement with AI, and engage actively with AI systems as a creative developer.
+So for composers, screen musicians and sound designers, it’s become essential to avoid passive AI user engagement with AI, and engage actively with AI systems as a creative AI developer.
 To comprehend and adapt to this cataclysmic change, it’s useful to review how AI entered our daily lives, and how it may or may not interact with non-Western Indigenous musical systems.

-In my experience, the AI invasion of written and oral music composition began with software programs of two kinds.
-In global Western music systems, the first kind (Finale, Sibelius) mimicked hand written music scores, and the second kind (DAWs like CoolEdit, Cubase, Reason, Logic and ProTools) offered transposable chord pattern graphs, keyed to beats.
-Notating composers who prioritised melody and interlocking polyphonic patterns bought Finale and / or Sibelius, while oral musicians who improvised tunes over chord patterns and used chord charts, found DAWs an easier option.
-At the same time, musicians from non-Western cultures (e.g. India, Samoa, China) translated non-Western notations and previously un-notated sound clusters into software that (unlike Western DAWs and digitized scores) integrated oral music systems with ornamented, expressively coded, modal sound fields.
+In my Australian female experience, the escalating AI invasion of written and oral human music composition began around 1988, with improved access to software programs of two kinds.
+Before this, only small groups of academic music researchers – who were mostly men – had privileged access to this technology, and funding to compose using it.
+I was still using a tape recorder well into the 1990s.
+In global Western music systems, the first kind of AI compostion software (Finale, Sibelius) imitated hand written music scores, and the second kind (DAWs like CoolEdit, Cubase, Reason, Logic and ProTools) offered transposable chord pattern graphs, keyed to beats, and overlaid by recorded (but rarely previously handwritten) melody tracks.
+But since the DAW, not the human composer, “wrote” the first version of the music in binary code, studios began to claim mechanical song copyrights in recordings, unless the artist asserted their copyright by requiring the studio to sign a Master Release form.
+Notating composers who prioritised melody and interlocking polyphonic patterns bought Finale and / or Sibelius, while oral musicians who improvised tunes over chord patterns and used chord charts, found DAWs an easier, quicker, and much cheaper option.
+The advantage of notating with digital software was that, if used correctly, it was copyright friendly.
+Composers skilled in notating music could write their original scores by hand to establish their prior copyright, before entering their notated scores into licensed software, or recording their tracks.
+At the same time, musicians from non-Western cultures (e.g. India, Samoa, China) were translating non-Western notations and previously un-notated sound clusters into software that (unlike Western scores, DAW piano rolls and spectral studio tracks) integrated oral music systems with ornamented, expressively coded, modal sound fields.

 When I used Finale Notes in the 1990s, I applied my acquired Western music handwriting skills to producing and printing digital scores of my own songs, on my Mac SE computer.
 The Finale scores I produced were not as sophisticated or as flexible as my handwritten scores or my graphic song charts; they were limited by the tasks and signs offered by the Finale software.
 In 1988 I’d explored acoustic spectral analysis of song using MacSpeech, by measuring sung vowel and phoneme durations and transitions, but MacSpeech didn’t graph sung pitch or intonations adequately, so its usefulness for song research was limited.
 I also tinkered with Hypertext, and made networks of linked files and folders.
 I replaced my manual typewriter, carbon sheets and roneo with a word processor, then a computer keyboard.
 By 1989 Australian composers like my contemporaries Martin Wesley-Smith and Barry Conyngham were grappling in earnest with the creative arts potential, and the limitations, of experimental AI computer music programs.